St. John's Orphanage: Exterior, interior and surroundings

-The building is two storeys high and includes an attic and basement.
+The building was two storeys high and includes an attic and basement.
 All walls are made of brick, some of which are hollow (mainly the external ones).
-The roof tiles are red, and the balconies have iron railings.
-The exterior design is plain struck brickwork, reassured by red bricks and cut stone.
-The entrance block is located on the westerly end of the front.
+The roof tiles were red, and the balconies have iron railings.
+The exterior design was plain struck brickwork, reassured by red bricks and cut stone.
+The entrance block was located on the westerly end of the front.
 Because of a sudden fall in the land, the pavement is several feet above the natural surface which necessitated a flight of stone steps towards the entrance.
-The main doors to the building have two windows alongside them and form a porch.
-The easterly end of the building has a balcony and a verandah, which are both 3.04 m.
-Away from the building, a milking shed is present.
+The main doors to the building had two windows alongside them and form a porch.
+The easterly end of the building had a balcony and a verandah, which were both 3.04 m.
+Away from the building, a milking shed existed.
 In addition, 3 ha of land was purchased, which contained an ample field suitable enough for all types of gardening.